 The employee was working without breaks, over 16 hours a day.
 Just when they needed some assurance from their manager, she took a step back.

 We love our jobs or line of work but cannot stand the mistreatment by staff or management as it leads to a toxic environment.
 Working conditions have deteriorated in many places and employees are forced to take action where they stand up for themselves.
-In addition to that, after putting in all the hard work, when you are falsely accused of lying, it surely ticks you off.
-Reddit user u/kennyr101 shared their experience in a similar situation.
+In addition to that, after putting in all the hard work, when you are falsely accused of lying, it surely ticks you off. u/kennyr101 shared their experience in a similar situation.

 The user captioned their post, "Quit my job" on the platform.
 The employee explained that they had been working in a brewery for over 5 years.
 It was a busy season and they were busted with work and overtime shifts.
 The employee said, "During a busy period, I worked 2 weeks straight, no days off, no breaks, just quick 5 min smoke breaks where possible."
 They also said that they're working for over 16 hours per day.
 Exhausted, as one would be, when the employee called in for extra staff, their area manager reprimanded them.
 When they explained the situation and overtime shifts, the manager did not believe it.
 The worker said, "I got the response of 'Well, I don't believe that,' effectively calling me a liar in the politest way."